wtsi-npg/npg_seq_pipeline/PLAN_elembio.md

 ### 1. Batchless Elembio runs

-Assumption: Walk-up / batchless Elembio runs are in scope for automatic analysis, with LIMS information pulled from MLWH to generate the samplesheet.
+Assumption: Walk-up / batchless Elembio runs are in scope for automatic analysis, but they should be treated as the exception path.
+The normal setup route should use `id_flowcell_lims` / batch id as the primary LIMS linkage, with `id_run` and runfolder metadata used for sequencing-run context.

 ### 2. Stage 1 granularity